-The Board has determined that it may undertake necessary lobbying activities with the State Legislature in 2017; however specific efforts will be reported to the membership if and when lobbying activities are approved by the Board, consistent with Bylaws, Article XI.
-No mandatory licensing fees have been allocated for lobbying activities in 2017 and no specific lobbying activities have been approved.
-In the event that lobbying activities are approved and subsequently reported to the membership in
+The Board has determined that it may undertake necessary lobbying activities with the State Legislature in 2018; however no specific efforts have been identified.
+Any efforts will be reported to the membership if and when lobbying activities are approved by the Board, consistent with Bylaws, Article XI.
+No mandatory licensing fees have been allocated for lobbying activities in 2018 and no specific lobbying activities have been approved.
+As in the past, the Board may communicate with the congressional delegation in support of legal services funding.

-2017, lobbying efforts will be conducted by volunteers or will be paid from voluntary contributions received in prior years and previously set aside for lobbying.
-As in the past, the Board may also write to the congressional delegation in support of legal services funding.
 A copy of the bylaws regarding lobbying is available on request.